 After landing in Launceston at 10pm, we quickly found a (as it calls itself) ‘hole in the wall’ pub, called the Ciderhouse.
 Since we were there for Festivale, it seemed only fitting to indulge in a drink or two, which seemed like what everyone in the town was doing that night.
 Our accommodation, Hillview House, was a quick walk into town.

-Our first, and only stop on the wine trail was the Rosevears Vineyard, set up on a hill with some fabulous views.
-The man at the cellar door was fantiastic.
-I don’t think I’ve ever seen a more enthusiastic and knowledagable wine taster!
+Our first, and only stop on the wine trail was Rosevears Vineyard, set up on a hill with some fabulous views.
+The man at the cellar door was fantastic.
+I don’t think I’ve ever seen a more enthusiastic and knowledgable wine taster!
 We ended up buying a bottle of the Pinot Gris to take on the camping trip.

 Wanting to stay in the Tamar Valley, but needing to get to Cradle Mountain before dark, we headed west, stopping for snacks in Sheffield, the town of murals (and a creepy fake baby on a roof).

 By late afternoon, we arrived at Cradle Mountain.
 For details on our two days in Cradle Mountain National Park, click here.